alien4cloud/alien4cloud-go-client/examples/undeploy-delete-app/README.md

-# Create an application from a template and deploy it on a location
+# Undeploy an application and delete it

 This example shows how the Alien4Cloud go client can be used to run workflows on a deployed application.